cozy-labs/cozy-desktop/KNOWN_ISSUES.md

   too much resources.
 But adding 100000 files or moving 50000 files should still work.
 * Logs can grow up a lot.
-We want to reduce the default verbosity, but it currently helps us a lot with synchronisation issues.
+We want to reduce the default verbosity, but it currently helps us a lot with synchronization issues.

 ## UI issues